capr/multigit/README.md

 	$ mgit clone https://github.com/bob/bar

-This will clone both repos into the current directory (there's no "target directory" option).
+This will clone both repos into the current directory (there's no "target directory" arg).

 ## But do I have to type the full URL every time?